NicholasLeone/robo-commander/README.md

 ## Project Overview ##

 Packages used for Low-level control of electronics used for a variety of robotic applications, as well as algorithms for data fusion and controls.
+Currently, Rapsberry Pi 3 is the platform used to interface with everything.

 ### Version Summary ###